GandhiCloud/developers-guide/Openshift/Routes/500-simple-app-with-route/readme.md

-# Sample Deployment files Route
+# Sample Deployment files for Route

 Sample Deployment files to deploy application with route in Openshift.